MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 # Suggested segments (preview)

 Discover interesting segments of your customers with the help of an AI model.
-This machine learning powered feature suggests segments based on measures or customer attributes, to improve your KPIs.
+This machine learning powered feature suggests segments based on measures or customer attributes, to improve your KPIs or better understand the influence of attribute in context of other attributes.

 > [!NOTE]
 > The suggested segments feature uses automated means to evaluate data and make predictions based on that data, and therefore has the capability to be used as a method of profiling, as that term is defined by the General Data Protection Regulation ("GDPR").
 Your use of this feature to process data may be subject to GDPR or other laws or regulations.
 You are responsible for ensuring that your use of Dynamics 365 Customer Insights, including this feature, complies with all applicable laws and regulations, including laws related to privacy, personal data, biometric data, data protection, and confidentiality of communications.

 :::image type="content" source="media/suggested-segments-details.png" alt-text="Suggested segments page in Customer Insights showing details of a suggestion in a side pane.":::

-## Measure based suggested segments
+## Suggested segments to improve your KPIs

-Measures that capture customer interactions (purchases, reviews, etc.) help create suggestions based on customer activity information.
-Using common operators like SUM, AVG, MAX, MIN, and COUNT UNIQUE when creating a measure help you build specific measures.
-Identifying segments of your customers that influence a KPI (a [customer measure created](measures.md) in Customer Insights) can help you run a highly targeted campaign.
-Based on budget and location constraints, it's important to understand how certain attributes influence this KPI.
+As a user of audience insights, you likely have a series of [measures created](measures.md) that help track your Key Performance Indicators (KPIs).
+It's important to understand how certain attributes influence this KPI to create segments and run a highly targeted campaign.
 For example, you track a measure called *TotalSpendPerCustomer*.
 As a business, you’d like to see this number grow.
 After choosing a measure as primary attribute, you can select the attributes that you want to assess for influence.
 For example, *membership tier*, *membership period*, and *occupation*.
 Customer Insights can then suggest a segment that tells you who are the biggest influence of that measure.
 For example, *Accountants* who are *Gold* members, and who have been with your business for *at least five years* are the biggest influencer of *TotalSpendPerCustomer*.
 For all suggestions, you’ll get an estimated segment size.
-This information helps determining what kind of campaign might work best for that audience in your business constraints.
+You can use this information to create campaigns for the targeted audiences.

-## Customer attribute based suggested segments
+## Understand what influences a customer attribute

 You can choose a customer attribute instead of a measure as the primary attribute.
 Based on your choice of influencing attributes, the AI model creates a series of suggestions that show how the selected attributes influence the primary attribute.
-For example, you choose *Housing(Yes/No)* as the primary attribute. *annual income* and *education level* are set as influencing attributes.
-The AI model can suggest segments that indicate mostly people with and income over *$100,000* and a *Bachelor's degree* who own houses.
+For example, you choose *Rewards Member (Yes/No)* as the primary attribute. *Tenure*, *Occupation*, and *Number of Support Tickets* are set as additional influencing attributes.
+The AI model could suggest segments indicating mostly IT professionals with tenure over two years are rewards members.
+Another suggestion could highlight that accountants with tenure over one year and fewer than three support tickets are rewards members.

 ## Artificial intelligence usage